Job Title: Outdoor Adventure Team

 – Ability to maintain a flexible schedule with dependability (weekend, evening and overnight events with travel required.)

 – Current Advanced First-Aid Certification (at a minimum).
-Priority will be given to those applicants who possess additional relevant certifications (e.g., ORCA, EMT, WFR, NCCP)
+Priority will be given to those applicants who possess additional relevant certifications (e.g., ORCKA, EMT, WFR, NCCP)

 – Must be willing to submit a Vulnerable Sector Check.

-To Apply: Please Submit Resume and Cover Letter to [email protected]ichallengediabetes.org
+Please Submit Resume and Cover Letter to email@example.com

 ICD recognizes and celebrates the strength in diversity.
-Should you require accommodations during any stage of application process, please contact [email protected]ichallengediabetes.org
+Should you require accommodations during any stage of application process, please contact firstname.lastname@example.org